Luoyu-Wang/ROCA/README.md

 # Receiver Operating Characteristic Assistant (ROCA)

 # Warning: The compressed installation package has 900m+, and please make sure the downloaded file is complete.
-It is recommended to download the installation package separately instead of the compressed package if the network is poor.
+It is recommended to download the installation package（MyAppInstaller_mcr.exe） separately instead of the compressed package if the network is poor.

 Receiver operating characteristic assistant (ROCA) is a toolbox for drawing and analyzing ROC curve based on MATLAB platform.
 At present, ROC curve and PR curve could be drawn, and the confidence interval could be calculated.
 At the same time, confusion matrix, sensitivity, specificity, accuracy, precision, recall rate, positive predictive value, negative predictive value, Youden index and other indicators could be calculated.
 Its characteristic function is to compare and fit several ROC curves and PR curves.